Fitness in Turin

-Turin and Piedmont’s residents are big fans of active sports and fitness, offering inspiration to us all in their healthy regard for exercise and the full range of sporting and leisure opportunities that can be practised all year round.
+Fitness in Turin: Turin, the capital city of Piedmont, can also be considered the capital of sport.
+Residents are big fans of active sports and fitness, offering inspiration to us all in their healthy regard for exercise and the full range of sporting and leisure opportunities that can be practiced all year round.

-Some of the most popular sports with locals are football, tennis, swimming, basketball, volleyball, horse riding, motor cross and fencing.
+Some of the most popular sports with locals are football, tennis, swimming, basketball, horse riding, motor cross, cycling, skiing and hiking.
 Gym membership is very common and Turin has plenty to choose from.

-If you prefer the outdoors, the city’s many parks including Parco Valentino, Parco Ruffini, Parco della Colletta, La Pellerina and also La Mandria in nearby Venaria are popular places for jogging, rollerblading, strolling, impromptu kick abouts, the odd game of cricket, cycling, speed walking, strolling and…picnics.
-Groups of friends and families flock to the parks in Turin and around the Piedmont region on good weather weekends.
+If you prefer the outdoors, the city’s many parks including Parco Valentino, Parco Ruffini, Parco della Colletta, La Pellerina and also La Mandria in nearby Venaria are popular places for jogging, rollerblading, impromptu kick abouts, the odd game of cricket, cycling, and speed walking.

 If out of the saddle is more your thing, the Turin Marathon in November (it used to be April) is a big event attracting international and professional runners.
 The forty-two kilometre circuit starts and finishes from one of Turin’s main piazzas (Piazza Castello or Piazza San Carlo) and goes to Collegno, Grugliasco, Moncalieri, Nichelino, Beinasco, Orbassano.

 Stratorino (7.5 km) and Junior Marathon (1 km race for children) are two fun races included on the day and are a unique way to enjoy the city for families, children, residents and visitors.
 Proceeds from these two events goes to charity.